dolliver/airlines/flights/README.md

 - Gson 3.3.1
 - Groovy 2.3.7

-The build is made with Gradle using Groovy plugin (although sources files are Java), in order to allow future evolution and use of Groovy files.
+The build is made with Gradle using Groovy plugin.
+Although sources files are in Java, this structure allow future evolution and use of Groovy files, even mixed with Java.

 ### How to test
 - Build project